 - The AIQ merit list depicts the candidate names who are chosen for the AIQ 50% reservation.

 - One must make note that the candidates belonging to the J&K state are excluded as they have opted out themselves from the centralized counselling sessions

-- The state medical authorities formulate their own merit lists for the process of counselling based on several factors, namely – applicant’s eligibility based on domicile requirement.
+- The state medical authorities formulate their own merit lists for the process of counselling based on several factors, namely – the applicant’s eligibility based on domicile requirement.
 This is helpful in indicating the candidate’s rank comparing with that of ranks of other applicants

 - In the wake of candidates wishing to claim eligibility independently, an online self-declaration form must be submitted that would be printed alongside the confirmation page, submitted during the counselling process